monstermac77/vr/README.md

 * Gyroscope
 * Accelerometer

 A gyroscope is a device that's used to establish a device's orientation, and an accelerometer is used to [determine a device's acceleration](https://www.youtube.com/watch?v=KZVgKu6v808).
 Given a known starting point, one could theroretically trace the position over time of an object using simply precise measurements of acceleration and orientation.
-However, to do precision limitations of these devices, the controllers and HMD would quickly "flyaway" to infinity in a matter of seconds.
+However, due to precision limitations of these devices, the controllers and HMD would quickly "flyaway" to infinity in a matter of seconds.
 Thus, an extra reference point is needed to error correct this data.
 TODO: improve this section, this is going off of memory and I can't remember where it's frome.

 There are currently two mediums that are used for error-correction in tracking:
 * Visible light